 Essential oils come in all kinds of varieties and a wide range of strengths.
 Some are highly diluted, laced with perfume and or other additives.
-For this ant spray, you want pure, high-quality 100% pure peppermint oil with no pesticides, herbicides, GMO, or other additives, like this one.
+For this ant spray, you want pure, high-quality 100% pure peppermint oil with no pesticides, herbicides, GMOs, or other additives, like this one.

 You’re on your own here.

 Fill a 16-ounce amber spray bottle to about 1-inch from the top with tap water.
-Add 1 teaspoon cayenne pepper, 20 drops pure tea tree essential oil and 20 drops pure peppermint essential oil.
+Add 1 teaspoon cayenne pepper, 20 drops pure tea tree essential oil, and 20 drops pure peppermint essential oil.
 Add more water if needed to fill the bottle.
 Apply the sprayer, shake well to mix.
-Label the bottle and store in a dark place.
+Label the bottle and store it in a dark place.